 The experiment was conducted online because of the current pandemic situation.
 Additionally, online experiments are cheaper, quicker, can result in large sample sizes, and have high statistical power (Barchard & Williams, 2008).
 A disadvantage of this online method is that issues of confidentiality and anonymity may arise.
 Survey respondents may have concerns around the issues surrounding survey privacy (Barchard & Williams, 2008).
 In order to protect participants' anonymity, the experiment included a small text on the first page clarifying that participants' data will be anonymous and used for a students' thesis.
 Besides, the buttons "consent" and "do not consent" "my data to be used and analyzed for educational purposes" were also added to the first page.
 Another disadvantage of this online method is that online experiments can have low response rates (Fielding et al., 2017).
 To reduce the non-response rates, the experiment was optimized to function on laptops, computers, and mobile phones so that respondents can complete a survey on their preferred speed, even while they are on the move (Fielding et al., 2017).
 This research was unbiased since the respondents were randomly assigned to one of the three conditions through Qualtrics, and each group was equivalently treated.
 The control group's presence, coupled with random assignment, also decreased internal validity threats (Bryman, 2016).
 Another disadvantage is that there may be biases in the final sample because participants cannot receive a personalized reminder email to continue their survey since experiments should be anonymous (Dandurand et al., 2008).
 As a result, if the respondents drop out during the experiment because they were somehow interrupted, they could not be asked if they would like to finish their session.
 Respondents can also drop out of the experiment when they feel exposed to controversial questions that they do not feel comfortable answering.
-This research tried to prevent any possible implications by pilot-testing instruction, stating that the participation in these experiments is severe and that the goal is to obtain valid scientific data.
+This research tried to prevent any possible implications by pilot-testing instruction, stating that the participation in these experiments is important and that the goal is to obtain valid scientific data.
 Furthermore, for increasing credibility, contact information for questions was provided in combination with the researcher's name and institutional affiliation (Dandurand et al., 2008).
 Also, several general reminders were sent out more than once by the researcher in the groups and apps.
 In the end, the questions included in the survey tried to be simple so that nobody will feel nervous or embarrassed to answer them.
 Accessible questions could increase the motivation of participants to stay and complete the survey.

 3.2.
 Sampling